Read Smith’s plans for the spring 2021 semester.

 - The operators of "Utility Carts" shall be responsible for the safe operation of the vehicle and adherence to the policies in Section IV above.

 - In instances where the vehicle can be identified, abuse of this policy shall be referred to the responsible Department Head.
-In other instances, the abuses should be referred to the Department of Police and Public Safety.
+In other instances, the abuses should be referred to the Campus Safety Department.

-- Any accident involving a Utility Cart shall be reported to Police and Public Safety immediately and an accident report form completed for every incident.
+- Any accident involving a Utility Cart shall be reported to the Campus Safety Department immediately and an accident report form completed for every incident.
 An accident is defined as any collision or other contact between the Utility Cart and any other vehicle, property or person that results in any damage, no matter how small, to the Utility Cart, to any person, to any other vehicle or to any other property.

 - Each department shall be responsible for maintaining the safe operation of its Utility Carts.
 The Facilities Management Department shall notify the Safety Office of any uncorrected mechanical hazards or unapproved accessories on Utility Carts.